 Finish your recovery workout with 5 minutes of barefoot walking on a natural surface.

 Happy recovery and good luck with your training!

-Visit us at: http://121personaltraining.com/news for more training and workout tips.
+Visit us at: https://121personaltraining.com/news?for more training and workout tips.

 121personaltraining – reducing doms after exercise – personal training south west london.